|Proffitt Family Cattle Co. Mission

 our organic pasture, and certified organic hay.
 Our processor has passed their organic certification process as well!
 Feel free

-to call, email, or come to our farm tour cooking class wine tasting March 23 2013, and see where your beef comes from.
-The
+to call, email, or come to one of our farm tour /cooking classes we have about twice a year and see where your beef comes

 I’m all about sharing the road, sharing toys, sharing food on my plate, and sharing the land.
 But, we all have our limits, right?